For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How much do prescriptions cost in England?

-Signing up for a prepayment scheme will allow you to obtain all the prescriptions you need for around £2 – £2.50 a week, and you don't need to pay upfront.
+Signing up for a prepayment scheme will allow you to obtain all the prescriptions you need for the equivalent of under £2.50 per week, and you don't need to pay upfront.
 There are a number of payment options available, including Direct Debit instalments throughout the year.

 Get an NHS PPC »